 4. Carrot Juice

 People who quit smoking must drink a lot of liquids.
-The body has to be “drained” of all the damaging substances that have accumulated over time.
+After all, the body has to be “drained” of all the damaging substances that have accumulated over time.

-Carrot juice is rich in vitamin A, B, C and K, absolutely essential for eliminating nicotine.
+Carrot juice is rich in vitamin A, B, C and K, all of which are absolutely essential to wipe out nicotine.

-Eat raw spinach.
-Do not cook it or it will lose vitamins and folic acid, fundamental in cleansing nicotine from the body.
+When it comes to spinach, make sure to eat raw spinach.
+Don’t cook it, or it will lose vitamins and folic acid, fundamental in cleansing nicotine from the body.

 Just like spinach, it’s best to eat peppers raw.
 Just dice a little bit and add to salads.